B-Benja/bbenja/README.md

 # bbenja
-Personal website of Benjamin Buettner
+Personal website of Benjamin Buettner - Placeholder and currently empty